Best wireless carrier in the U.S. 2026

 Not all unlocked phones are supported

-While it might not be the best in terms of download speeds, the sheer total size of Verizon's network and the overall consistency of connections make it one of the best options for many consumers.
-While the carrier's 5G deployment hasn't kept up pace with that of T-Mobile, the combination of nationwide 5G and Ultra-Wideband 5G networks has been making solid progress.
-The Ultra-Wideband 5G also includes Verizon's mid-band spectrum, and it has been delivering very good download speeds wherever it's available.
+While it might not be the best when it comes to download speeds, the sheer size of Verizon's network and the overall consistency of its connections make it one of the best options for many consumers.
+The carrier's 5G deployment continues to improve as we go forward, with solid progress to the combination of nationwide 5G and Ultra-Wideband 5G networks.
+The Ultra-Wideband 5G further includes Verizon's mid-band spectrum, and it has been delivering good download speeds wherever it's available.

-Verizon offers a variety of plans, starting with a simple talk and text plan that has a cost of $35 per month, before taxes and fees.
-There are other prepaid plans too, but most smartphone users are likely going to be more interested in the proper unlimited plans, which currently start off at $65 per month (per line, before auto pay discounts) for the Unlimited Welcome plan.
+Verizon offers a variety of plans, starting with a prepaid talk and text plan that has a cost of $35 per month, before taxes and fees, and autopay discounts.
+There are a few other prepaid plans too, but most smartphone users are likely going to be more interested in the proper unlimited plans, which currently start off at $65 per month (per line, before autopay discounts) for the Unlimited Welcome plan.
 The per line price comes down if you add more lines.
-With this plan, a family of four will pay $30 for each line, before taxes and fees.
+With this plan, a family of four will pay $35 for each line, before taxes and fees.
 Apart from unlimited talk, text, nationwide 5G data, you get Mexico and Canada usage as well.
 However, video streaming is limited to SD (480p) resolution, and no mobile hotspot is included.

 Best prepaid